Domestic Battery Laws in California – Penal Code 243(e)(1)

-You might also be ordered to pay a battered woman’s shelter and expenses the victim had to pay due to your crime.
+You might also be ordered to pay a battered woman’s shelter and expenses the victim had to pay due to your crime, commonly known as victim restitution.
 If you are not a legal immigrant, a domestic battery conviction might lead to deportation due to the fact it’s a deportable crime under federal immigration laws.

 Related Offenses for California Domestic Battery – PC 243(e)(1)